vuejs/v2.vuejs.org/source/guide/syntax.md

 ### Modifiers

-Modifiers are special postfixes denoted by a dot, which indicates that a directive should be bound in some speical way.
+Modifiers are special postfixes denoted by a dot, which indicates that a directive should be bound in some special way.
 For example, the `.literal` modifier tells the directive to interpret its attribute value as a literal string rather than an expression:

 ``` html
 <a v-bind:href.literal="/a/b/c"></a>
 ```

 Of course, this seems pointless because we can just do `href="/a/b/c"` instead of using a directive.
-The example here is just for demontrating the syntax.
+The example here is just for demonstrating the syntax.
 We will see more practical uses of modifiers later.

 ## Shorthands